-A list of known free, or un-whipped, votes in the House of Commons since 1997Jump to full report >>
+A list of known free (not whipped) votes in the House of Commons since 1997.Jump to full report >>

-The majority of Government business in Parliament is whiped.
+The majority of Government business in Parliament is whipped.
 The primary role of the Whips Office is to get the Government's business through Parliament and to secure the Government's majority in votes on its legislative and policy programme.

 It is sometimes difficult to distinguish definitively between whipped and genuinely free votes.
 The weekly whip sent to Members of Parliament is a confidential document and it is therefore not possible to identify whether every vote is whipped or not.
 However, Parties often let it be known when they are giving Members a free vote.
 Free votes reported in this note have been identified from ministerial comments or were reported as such in the media.